open-ch/goProbe/README.md

 ### Usage

-For more information, type `/usr/local/goProbe/bin/goQuery -h`
+For a comprehensive help on how to use goQuery type `/usr/local/goProbe/bin/goQuery -h`

 Example Output
 ------